falsandtru/clientchannel/README.md

 ### Persist data

-A schema is defined by properties of objects made by the given factory function.
+A schema is constructed by object properties created from the given schemas.
-Property names having the underscore(`_`) or dollar(`$`) prefix or postfix are excluded from schema.
+Property names having a prefix or a suffix of an underscore(`_`) or a dollar(`$`) are excluded from schema.
-Property values of linked objects are stored when updating.
+Property values of linked objects are saved when updating.
 **Linked objects are automatically updated when a linked object is updated on another thread(tab).**

 ```ts